daisukiyo/cs-2.2/final-project/README.md

     1. Not necessarily true, but we can assume that the more years played together, the more chemistry that they share
 3. Largest potential team of past/present teammates
     1. this is a clique?
+---
+### Note

+Using a basketball api is unfortunately out of scope for this project.
+"Years played together" is not a statistic easily accessible.
+To do so, I would have to compare the career stats between players to count the matching team/season.